-In accordance with the Prudential Code for Capital Finance in Local Authorities, the Director of Resources has prepared a three year plan for capital expenditure for the Council.
+In accordance with the Prudential Code for Capital Finance in Local Authorities, the Director of Resources has prepared a three_five year plan for capital expenditure for the Council (Previously a three year plan was prepared).

-The use of borrowing to support the capital programme has been kept increased from an average of £79,187 in the financial years 2016/17 to 2018/19 to an average of £79,187 £418,337 in the financial years 2017/18 to 2019/20, in line with recommendations from the council's Budget Working Group and as approved by Policy and Finance Committee.
+The use of borrowing to support the capital programme has been increased from an average of £418,337 in the financial years 2017/18 to 2019/20 to an average of £281,000 in the financial years 2018/19 to 2022/23, in line with recommendations from the council's Budget Working Group and as approved by Policy and Finance Committee.